Geometrical sets with forbidden configurations: Configurations on the sphere

 \subsection{Harmonic analysis on the sphere and the Counting Lemma}

-The next thing we need is an analogue of the Counting Lemma in the spherical setting, saying we do not significantly change the count of configurations in a given set $A \subseteq S^d$ by blurring this set a little.
-As in the Euclidean setting, we will use Fourier-analytic methods to prove such a result; we now give a quick overview of the definitions and results we need on harmonic analysis for our arguments.
+The next thing we need is an analogue of the Counting Lemma in the spherical setting, saying we do not significantly change the count of configurations in a given set $A \subseteq \S^d$ by blurring this set a little.
+As in the Euclidean setting, we will use Fourier-analytic methods to prove such a result; we now give a quick overview of the definitions and results on harmonic analysis we will need for our arguments.

-Given an integer $n \geq 0$, we write $\mathscr{H}^{d+1}_n$ for the space of real harmonic polynomials, homogeneous of degree $n$, on $\mathbb{R}^{d+1}$.
+Given an integer $n \geq 0$, we write $\mathscr{H}^{d+1}_n$ for the space of real harmonic polynomials, homogeneous of degree $n$, on $\R^{d+1}$.
 That is,

-The restriction of the elements of $\mathscr{H}^{d+1}_n$ to $S^d$ are called \emph{spherical harmonics of degree $n$} on $S^d$.
-If $Y \in \mathscr{H}^{d+1}_n$, note that $Y(x) = \|x\|^n Y(x')$ where $x = \|x\| x'$ and $x' \in S^d$; we can then identify $\mathscr{H}^{d+1}_n$ with the space of spherical harmonics of degree $n$, which by a slight (and common) abuse of notation we also denote $\mathscr{H}^{d+1}_n$.
+The restriction of the elements of $\mathscr{H}^{d+1}_n$ to $\S^d$ are called \emph{spherical harmonics of degree $n$} on $\S^d$.
+If $Y \in \mathscr{H}^{d+1}_n$, note that $Y(x) = \|x\|^n Y(x')$ where $x = \|x\| x'$ and $x' \in \S^d$; we can then identify $\mathscr{H}^{d+1}_n$ with the space of spherical harmonics of degree $n$, which by a slight (and common) abuse of notation we also denote $\mathscr{H}^{d+1}_n$.

-Harmonic polynomials of different degrees are orthogonal with respect to the standard inner product $\langle f,\, g \rangle_{S^d} := \int_{S^d} f(x) g(x) \,d\sigma(x)$.
-Moreover, it is a well-known fact (see e.g.~\cite{harmAnalSphere}) that the family of spherical harmonics is dense in $L^2(S^d)$, and so
+Harmonic polynomials of different degrees are orthogonal with respect to the standard inner product $\langle f,\, g \rangle_{\S^d} := \int_{\S^d} f(x) g(x) \,d\sigma(x)$.
+Moreover, it is a well-known fact (see e.g.~\cite[Chapter~1.1]{harmAnalSphere}) that the family of spherical harmonics is dense in $L^2(\S^d)$, and so